simonmunzert/rscraping-jsm-2016/README.md

 ## Accompanying book
 Together with Christian Rubba, Peter Meissner, and Dominic Nyhuis, I've written a book on [Automated Data Collection with R](http://r-datacollection.com).
-Participants of the course might find it useful to have it as an accompanying resource.
+Participants of the course might find it useful to consult it as further reading after the course.
+As a documentation of the course work, this code archive and the accompanying reader is fully sufficient though.

 ## Technical setup for the course